lephleg/nano-node-docker/readme.md

 #### **SSL Support with Let's Encrypt**

-Optionally, if a domain name is available for your host, NANO Node Docker stack can also serve your connections securely using HTTPS.
-If this feature is enabled (using the `-d` argument with the setup script below), the stack also includes the following containers:
+Optionally, if a domain name is available for your host, NANO Node Docker can also serve your monitor securely using HTTPS.
+If this feature is enabled (using the `-d` argument with the installer), the stack will also include the following containers:

 <table>
 	<tr>